Implementing Monte Carlo Tests with P-value Buckets: Introduction

 We prove that methods achieving both a finite runtime and a bounded resampling risk need to operate on overlapping p-value buckets.
 In order to report decisions computed with overlapping buckets, we propose to use an extension of the classical star rating system (*, **, ***) used to indicate the significance of a hypothesis.

-Our methods rely on the computation of a confidence sequence for $p$.
+Our methods rely on the computation of a confidence sequence for $p$, i.e. a sequence of random intervals with a joint coverage probability.
 We present two approaches to compute such a confidence sequence, prove that both approaches indeed bound the resampling risk and achieve a finite runtime for overlapping buckets.
 We compare both approaches in a simulation section and demonstrate that they achieve a competitive computational effort which is close to a theoretical lower bound on the effort we derive.

 The article is structured as follows.
 Section~\ref{sec:generalidea} introduces the mathematical setting of our article (Section~\ref{section_setting}), the rationale behind overlapping p-value buckets (Section~\ref{sec:overlapping}), our proposed extension of the traditional star rating system (Section~\ref{sec:starrating}) and a general algorithm to compute a decision for $p$ with respect to a set of p-value buckets (Section~\ref{section_general_algorithm}).
 The general algorithm relies on the construction of certain confidence sequences for $p$ for which we present two approaches: one based on likelihood martingales \citep{Robbins1970,Lai1976} in Section~\ref{sec:robbinslai} and one based on the \textit{Simctest} algorithm \citep{Gandy2009} in Section~\ref{sec:simctest}.
-In Section~\ref{sec:effort} we first derive a theoretical lower bound on the expected effort (Section~\ref{sec:lowerbound}) and demonstrate that our methods achieve a computational effort which stays within a multiple of the optimal effort (Sections~\ref{section_effortplots}, \ref{section_three_distributions}).
+In Section~\ref{sec:effort} we first derive a theoretical lower bound on the expected effort (Section~\ref{sec:lowerbound}) and demonstrate that our methods achieve a computational effort which stays within a multiple of the optimal effort (Sections~\ref{section_effortplots} and \ref{section_three_distributions}).
 An application to multiple testing is considered in Section~\ref{sec:multiple_testing}.
 The article concludes with a discussion in Section~\ref{section_discussion}.
 All proofs can be found in Appendix~\ref{section_proofs}.
-The Supplementary Material includes R-code to implement the algorithms as well as to reproduce all figures and tables.
+The Supplementary Material includes $R$ code to implement the algorithms as well as to reproduce all figures and tables.
+We have also implemented the method in the function {\it mctest} of the R-package {\it simctest}, which is available on CRAN.